Frequently Asked Questions

 - We ask you for some more information that you did not supply originally (for example, contextual images of your tattoos)

-- We ask you come complete an “informational questionnaire”
+- We ask you come complete a basic informational questionnaire

 - We provide some info around “posing levels”, payment, show you the Release contract you’d need to sign